fpoli/astar/docs/source/index.rst

 ..
-IA1516 documentation master file, created by sphinx-quickstart on Wed Nov  4 14:55:54 2015.
+AStar documentation master file, created by sphinx-quickstart on Wed Nov  4 14:55:54 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IA1516's documentation!
+Welcome to AStar's documentation!
 ==================================

 Contents: